SangeetaNarang/SangeetaNarang/README.md

 - 👋 Hi, I’m @SangeetaNarang
-- 👀 I’m interested in developing digital repositories and promoting informatin access
+- 👀 I’m interested in developing digital repositories and in building resourceful libraries.
 - 🌱 I strongly advocate for open access to resources and research data in health sciences.
 - 💞️ I’m looking forward to collaborate on building sustainable repositories of electronic resources in health sciences
 - 📫 You can reach me at sangeeta.bbdl@gmai.com